michelecafagna26/vl-shap/README.md

 explainer = BaseExplainer(model_wrapper, device=device)
 shap, base = explainer.explain(img, out['masks'], k=-1)
 ```
-We visualize the Shapley values corresponding to the visual features masks by running
+We visualize the Shapley values corresponding to the visual features masks as a barchart, by running

 ```python3
 labels = [ f"f_{i}" for i in range(shap.shape[0]) ]